komali0513/Streamlining_Ticket_Assignment_for_Efficient_Support_Operations/README.md

 Optimize use of internal support resources

 # Implementation Steps:
-1. User Setup
+# 1. User Setup:
 Location: ServiceNow → All → Users (under System Security) Click New, input user details, and click Submit
 Repeat for additional users

-2. Group Setup
+# 2. Group Setup:
 Location: ServiceNow → All → Groups (under System Security) Click New, input group details, and click Submit Repeat for all necessary support groups

-3. Role Setup
+# 3. Role Setup:
 Location: ServiceNow → All → Roles (under System Security) Click New, define role attributes, and click Submit Repeat as needed

-4. Table Creation
+# 4. Table Creation:
 Location: ServiceNow → All → Tables (under System Definition) Click New, provide the following details:
 Label: Operations Related